 Lit: et si insanum caput diutius vivere sustines (if you endure the head of a mad one) with ‘head’ as synecdoche standing in for the whole.

 Whew!
 That’s finally done!
-I’m getting ready for my viva next week, but should have some Christmas traditions ready to share with you soon!
+I’m getting ready for the holidays and excitement next week, but should have some Christmas traditions ready to share with you soon!